Henry Brougham Farnie: Librettist and adapter of French operettas

 In 1867, Farnie's two-act drama Reverses was staged at the Strand Theatre.
 The Observer, in a favourable review, said of Farnie, "if he has not before this tried his hand at dramatic writing, he has at all events now made a very successful essay in the art."
 His principal work for the stage, however, was as a librettist.
 He wrote or adapted libretti for dozens of operettas in the 1870s and 1880s.
 Although many of Farnie's adaptations were extremely popular and enjoyed long and profitable runs in West End theatres, most of them did not survive beyond his lifetime.
 One obituary said of them, "few were of very high literary merit.
 They were furnished chiefly to suit ephemeral public taste, and for the most part ceased to exist with the excitement they created."
 According to a 1914 article in The Times, the translations were heavy-handed, and "The spoken dialogue was a kind of Sahara between the oases of song ... the attempts to fit English words to French music usually resulted in absolute nonsense."
 Even harsher was the judgment of The Pall Mall Gazette: "He had little or no original talent or literary faculty, but an immense knack of vamping up French opera bouffes, glozing over licentiousness sufficiently to get it smuggled past the censor, spicing the dialogue with 'topical allusions,' and converting the lyrics into some sort of patter that would go with the music.
 The dogerel [sic] he used to produce was something appalling."
-Nevertheless, some of Farnie's lyrics have endured, including the "Gendarmes' Duet" (adapted from Offenbach's Geneviève de Brabant), and "Sweet Dreamer" (with Arthur Sullivan).
+Nevertheless, some of Farnie's lyrics have endured, including the "Gendarmes' Duet" (adapted from the comic duet for men-at-arms in Act 2 of Offenbach's Geneviève de Brabant) and "Sweet Dreamer" (with Arthur Sullivan).